gotwarlost/istanbul/README.md

 The `report` command
 -------------------

 Writes reports using `coverage*.json` files as the source of coverage information.
-Reports are available in HTML and LCOV formats.
+Reports are available in the following formats:

+* html - produces a bunch of HTML files with annotated source code
+* lcovonly - produces an lcov.info file
+* lcov - produces html + lcov files.
+This is the default format
+* cobertura - produces a cobertura-coverage.xml file for easy Hudson integration
+* text-summary - produces a compact text summary of coverage, typically to console
+* text - produces a detailed text table with coverage for all files

 Additional report formats may be plugged in at the library level.

 Library usage
 -------------